Black Lives Matter: Allegations of use of excessive force by police

 A study by Harvard economist Roland Fryer found that blacks and Hispanics were 50% more likely to experience non-lethal force in police interactions, but for officer-involved shootings there were "no racial differences in either the raw data or when contextual factors are taken into account".

 A 2019 study in PNAS concluded that black people were actually less likely than white people to be killed by police, based on the death rates in police encounters.
 The authors later retracted the paper because although "our data and statistical approach were appropriate for investigating whether officer characteristics are related to the race of civilians fatally shot by police," the paper had been "cited as providing support for the idea that there are no racial biases in fatal shootings, or policing in general" whereas in fact their analyses "are inadequate to address racial disparities in the probability of being shot."

 Another study found that such conclusions were erroneous due to Simpson's paradox.
 According to the paper, while it was true that white people were more likely to be killed in a police encounter, overall black people were still being discriminated against because they were more likely to have interactions with the police due to structural racism.
-They are more likely to be stopped for more petty crimes or for no crime at all.
-Conversely, white people interact with police more rarely, and often for more serious crimes such as shootings, where police are more likely to use force.
-The same paper also backed up the findings of Ross and Fryer, and concluded that overall rate of death was a much more useful statistic than the rate of death in encounters.
+They are more likely to be stopped for more petty crimes or no crime at all.
+Conversely, white people interact with police more rarely, and often for more serious crimes, such as shootings, where police are more likely to use force.
+The same paper also backed up the findings of Ross and Fryer and concluded that the overall rate of death was a much more useful statistic than the rate of death in encounters.